Dwight Will Fight for YOU

 Treatment or Jail

-Allows you to truthfully state, with few exceptions, that you were never arrested or charged with a crime; seals all information about your case.
+Allows you to truthfully state, with few exceptions, that you were never arrested or charged with a crime Sealings mean that all information regarding your case is sealed and can be unsealed later if need be.
+Expungements are the actual destruction of your criminal records (both paper and digital).